Today's Articles

 Jon Hendricks

-*On this date in 1921, Jon Hendricks was born.
+*Jon Hendricks was born on this date in 1921.
 He was a Black jazz singer and writer.

 From Newark, Ohio, as a youth, he sang with Art Tatum.
-He continued performing while a college student in Toledo, where Charlie Parker considered music as a career.
-He didn't invent vocalise, the literary art of writing lyrics to follow the musical path of a specific solo, but he has long been its prime practitioner.
+He continued performing while a college student in Toledo, where Charlie Parker considered music a career.
+He didn't invent vocalize, the literary art of writing lyrics to follow the musical path of a specific solo, but he was, for a long time, its prime practitioner.
 Besides writing, he is a fine jazz singer.
-Whether singing lyrics or scat, he sings clearly, swings hard, and is inventive.
+Whether singing lyrics or scat, he sings, swings hard, and is inventive.
 Hendricks moved to New York City in 1955, joining singer Dave Lambert to record a vocal for Woody Herman's Four Brothers.
 In '57, they formed a trio with Annie Ross while recording 'Sing A Song Of Basie.'
 The trio lasted until '64, though Ross left the group for health reasons in '62 and was replaced by Yolande Bavan.

-Hendricks' witty lyrics, combined with the group's exuberance and swing, made them a popular nightclub attraction.
-In 1960 Hendricks wrote and directed The Evolution Of The Blues Song for the Monterey Jazz Festival.
+Hendricks' witty lyrics and the group's vitality and swing made them a popular nightclub attraction.
+In 1960, Hendricks wrote and directed The Evolution Of The Blues Song for the Monterey Jazz Festival.
 After the trio broke up, he continued performing with various other singers and then immigrated to England in '68, basing himself there between tours of Europe and Africa.
 Returning to the States in '73, he settled in San Francisco, where he taught and wrote about jazz for the San Francisco Chronicle.

-After returning to San Francisco, Hendricks wrote about jazz for the San Francisco Chronicle, taught jazz, and formed a group with his wife Judith, children Michelle and Eric, and other singers (including for a time Bobby McFerrin) called the Hendricks Family that was active on a part-time basis.
+After returning to San Francisco, Hendricks wrote about jazz for the San Francisco Chronicle, taught jazz, and formed a group with his wife Judith, children Michelle and Eric, and other singers (including Bobby McFerrin for a time) called the Hendricks Family that was active on a part-time basis.
 Although he never recorded often enough, Hendricks cut a classic album featuring McFerrin, George Benson, Al Jarreau, and himself recreating all the solos in the original version of "Freddie the Freeloader."

 Hendricks also appeared on three tracks from the 2016 JC Hopkins Biggish Band release titled "Meet Me at Minton's."
 He performs vocalese on "Suddenly (In Walked Bud)," is included in the ensemble on the album's title track "Meet Me at Minton's," and croons a duet of the Monk tune "How I Wish (Ask Me Now)" with singer and 2016 Thelonius Monk Competition winner Jazzmeia Horn.
 At the time of the recording, he was 93, and Horn was 23.